Mental wellbeing is not a one-size fits all approach.

 So much is changing within you and around you.
 While change is a normal part of life, it can feel overwhelming and potentially impact your mental and emotional wellbeing.
 If you feel this way, you’re not alone: 7 out of 10 U.S. teens say that anxiety and depression is a major problem among their peers.3

-The good news is there are skills and tools you can learn to reduce stress, increase resilience, and thrive in the teenage years and beyond.
+The good news is there are skills and tools you can learn to manage stress, increase resilience, and thrive in the teenage years and beyond.

 As a teen, so much is going on around you.
 But are you taking the time to focus on yourself?